We look at whether it's a good idea for website owners to perform their own user testing and offer some ideas on how to gain UX insights.

 - Moderation is a honed skill.
 An experienced moderator knows how to elicit the most useful insights from their participant.
 He or she will have great facilitation and interviewing skills, knowing what's worth digging into and what can be dismissed.
 They know when to let the user struggle a bit, and when to move on to a new task.
 They pay as much attention to mouse movements and subtle screen interactions as they do to the words that the user says.
 Most importantly, they possess the training and experience to identify patterns and interpret everything observed.

 - Bias can influence interpretation.
 When conducting your own testing, you must be careful that stereotypes and preconceived notions you've developed about your users don't lead to assumptions that influence your takeaways from the session.
 You need to make sure you aren't putting undo emphasis on observations that align with your own goals and objectives while downplaying those that do not.
 Insights can be unintentionally skewed if the moderator does not bring an objective point of view.

 If you are in a situation where there are logistical barriers to hiring UX or usability experts, here are some tips to help your DIY usability testing go more smoothly.

-- Check out remote or automated usability testing services.
+- Check out automated or remote usability testing services.
 You may find that scheduling 1:1 sessions with customers may be challenging, or you may bump into problems getting approval to do so.
-Many services like usertesting.com, userinput.io, and others provide an affordable way to automate unmoderated usability testing with remote users who match your target audience demographic.
+Many remote testing services like usertesting.com, userinput.io, and others provide an affordable way to automate unmoderated usability testing with remote users who match your target audience demographic.
 This can be a good first step into usability testing.